cjdbarlow/Part-One/pressure-volume_relationships.md

 	This is also known as the arterial elastance line, or end-systolic pressure-volume relationship.
 		* The gradient of the arterial elastance line can be worked out from the loops $$ E_A = {Pressure_{End-Systole} \over Stroke \ Volume}$$
 		* This is different from the above formula because it only considers the pressure-volume relationship at end-systole, not throughout the entirety of ejection
 		* $$E_A$$ is a good substitute for afterload because it is relatively independent of preload and contractility, and will vary with changes in afterload
+		i.e. For a given stroke volume, an increase in $$E_a$$ leads to an increase in SBP.
+Similarly, if the ventricle is unable to maintain a given stroke volume as $$E_a$$ increases, then SBP will fall.
 * **Contractility** is given by the slope of the end-systolic pressure volume-relationship
 Also known as elastance at end-systole, or $$E_{es}$$, and is given by the tangent to the curve at end-systole.
 	* This measurement is not entirely independent of other factors, as it is influenced by afterload